SocialFinanceDigitalLabs/liia-tools-pipeline/README.md

    * For LA-level pipeline work: `poetry run dagster dev -f .\liiatools_pipeline\repository_la.py`
    * For Region-level (Organisation) pipeline work: `poetry run dagster dev -f .\liiatools_pipeline\repository_org.py`
 4. Once running, navigate to http://localhost:3000/
 5. Add the pre-commit hook by running `pre-commit install`.
-This will ensure your code is formatted before you commit something
+This will ensure your code is formatted before you commit something.

+### Sample data to test pipelines
+You can find a sample file or two for each dataset in the following location of this repo:
+├─ liiatools/
+│  ├─ dataset_pipeline (e.g. annex_a_pipeline)/
+│  │  ├─ spec/
+│  │  │  ├─ samples/
+e.g. liiatools\annex_a_pipeline\spec\samples\Annex_A_2024_Jan.xlsx

+Data required for the external folder is located in the external_data/ folder at the root of the repository.

 ### Preparation for Production or Staging
 How this will run in production is that the library will be brought into a docker container with configuration specified in the file `Dockerfile_user_code`.
 Which code servers are used can be specified in the installation.
 See [The SFDATA Platform's Workspace definition for details](https://github.com/SocialFinanceDigitalLabs/sfdata-platform/blob/main/dagster/workspace.yaml)

 The idea is each code server will have its own setup which will be a copy of what's here.